 Pyeongchang (Republic of Korea)

-To achieve this positive result, a presentation of the city of Sochi was organized right in the capital of Guatemala for the delegation of the International Olympic Committee, which came there to select the city-capital of the Twenty-Second Winter Olympics.
+To achieve this positive result, a presentation of Sochi was organized right in the capital of Guatemala for the delegation of the International Olympic Committee, which came there to select the city capital of the Twenty-Second Winter Olympics.
 The author of the idea was the art director Boris Krasnov.
-Since the city of Sochi is located in a subtropical climatic zone, it was necessary to show that there is winter there too and there will be no problems with holding sports competitions.
-The main idea was to establish a functioning Ice Rink on the territory of the “Russian House” in Guatemala, despite the fact that the voting took place in a very hot period for the Central American country in early July.
+As Sochi is in a subtropical climatic zone, it was necessary to show that there also can be winter and there will be no problems with holding sports competitions.
+The main idea was to establish a functioning Ice Rink on the territory of the “Russian House” in Guatemala, although the voting took place in a very hot period for the Central American country in early July.

-This unusual project, both by design and technical implementation, was born a week before the start of the 119th session of the IOC, across the Atlantic Ocean in Moscow.
+This unusual project, both by design and technical implementation, appeared a week before the start of the 119th session of the IOC, across the Atlantic Ocean in Moscow.
 To implement it in such a short time, the JSA company was invited.
 Initially, the company had to install an ice rink platform and a roof canopy to keep out the sun and possible rain.
 But then, in the process, JSA became a full technical contractor for the entire project, especially in organizational terms.
-First, Arkady Ladokhin (technical director of Krasnov Design) and Alexander Strizhak flew to Guatemala for one day to agree and approve a place for the Russian House, where a unique show presentation was to be carried out.
-And then a team of technicians from all services, together with the equipment: Layher structures, Prolyte roof system, freezing system, generators, light, sound and screen, as well as ballet show props and hockey paraphernalia, flew urgently towards Central America.
+First, Arkady Ladokhin (technical director of Krasnov Design) and Alexander Strizhak flew to Guatemala for one day to agree on and approve a place for the Russian House, where a unique show presentation was supposed to be held.
+And then, a team of technicians from all services, together with the equipment: Layher structures, Prolyte roof system, freezing system, generators, light, sound, and screen, as well as ballet show props and hockey paraphernalia, flew urgently towards Central America.

 All equipment was delivered by a special-purpose cargo plane.
-JSA specialists managed to fit the structure of the platform and roof into the complex landscape with trees in a small area of the local restaurant complex.
-A team of “icemen” led by Leonid Ledvich was able to quickly deploy the freezing system to create ice.
-Despite the fact that due to the hot temperature, at the beginning there were problems with the freezing of the ice cover, thanks to the unexpected idea of the executive director of JSA – Yana Appazova (Gugunava), to use food ice from the hotel ice machines of the city, everything worked out and the skating rink was ready to go during.
+JSA specialists managed to fit the platform structure and roof into the complex landscape with trees in a small area of the local restaurant complex.
+A team of “icemen” led by Leonid Ledvich could quickly deploy the freezing system to create ice.
+Even due to the hot temperature, in the beginning, there were problems with the freezing of the ice cover.
+Thanks to the unexpected idea of the executive director of JSA – Yana Appazova (Gugunava), to use food ice from the hotel ice machines of the city, everything worked out, and the skating rink was ready.

-The ice rink on the street and the entire technical infrastructure was ready to welcome artists, athletes and officials.
-During the work of the “Russian House” as a presentation platform representing the city of Sochi as a candidate for the capital of the 2014 Olympics, many different events took place.
-On a small ice rink in the courtyard of the restaurant complex, took place performances of famous figure skaters (including the Olympic champion Evgeny Plushenko), a mini friendly match with the participation of famous hockey players (including the legendary Vyacheslav Fetisov) and colorful shows of the Moscow Ballet on Ice were held, as well as many other events.
+The ice rink on the street and the entire technical infrastructure were ready to welcome artists, athletes, and officials.
+During the work of the “Russian House” as a presentation platform representing Sochi as a candidate for the capital of the 2014 Olympics, many different events took place.
+On a small ice rink in the courtyard of the restaurant complex, took place performances of famous figure skaters (including the Olympic champion Evgeny Plushenko), a mini-friendly match with the participation of famous hockey players (including the legendary Vyacheslav Fetisov), and colorful shows of the Moscow Ballet on Ice were held, as well as many other events.